mibudge

 Funding

-Funding is the act of moving money from the “Unallocated” pool into a specific budget.
-It does not involve any real bank transfer – it’s a reallocation entirely within mibudge’s virtual accounting.
+Funding moves money from the per-account “Unallocated” budget into other budgets on a schedule.
+No real bank transfer happens – it is reallocation within mibudge’s virtual accounting.

 Budget types